Wabinab/Xenoblade-Chronicles-3-The-Book/src/05_battle.md

 ---

-They ran along the path, stopped by some feet before a cliff.
-A few specks of purple particles can occasionally be seen floated in the night sky.
-They knelt down and looked out, Lanz asking: "It's really supposed to be here?
-I don't see much."
+It was foggy.
+A few specks of purple particles floated in the night sky before disappearing into inexistence.
+As they ran to above a ledge, they got down to check the situation: "It's really supposed to be here?
+I don't see much," questioned Lanz.

-"Shh" Noah checking his iris to scan the horizon.
-Agnian levnises, one like before, floated on a rolling ball with two blades on its arms; another slightly larger levnis defies gravity, floated on the ground, like wearing a white coat and two ball on its shoulders, travelling in the distance.
+"Shh" With his iris, Noah scanned the horizon.
+Agnian levnises came into vision.
+One, like before, its torso floated on a rolling ball, it's arms equipped with blades.
+Another levnis is slightly larger, floats in the air, looked like someone wearing a white coat, with two balls attached to its shoulder joints.
 "Agnian troops."

 Eunie: "Seriously?"